webzakimbo/bcome-read-the-docs-guides/docs/source/the-registry/external-commands.rst

 External Hook
 *************

-An external-hook registry method allows for the invoking of an external script, which itself makes use of Bcome's runtime.
+An external-hook registry method allows for invoking an external script, which itself makes use of Bcome's runtime.
+The namespace context at which the external hook is called is passed to the script.

 This guide demonstrates the configuration of a simple external hook.